ychigiji/CSC212SpellChecking/README.md

 - How long does it take to fill each data structure?
 - Plot insertion time per element for each of these data structures.
+- Is there a timing difference between constructing ``HashSet`` and ``TreeSet`` with their input data or calling ``add`` in a for loop?
+If yes, use the words "balancing" and "resizing" to explain what's going on.

 ### (20) Plot Query Speed